SRKadam1/SPUR_Sp21_PSPS/README.md

 * Description of Workflow (How to Use the Scripts)
 * Description of Scripts (file name, function name, purpose)
 * Point Out the Example Scripts
+* Explain Where Your Data Came From (especially the publicly available data)